voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ```
 @ElenaHenderson Will you please make Buildkite pipeline for benchmark machine ... public?
 ```
-This step can not be automated right now because Buildkite REST API fails to set pipeline visibility to public.

 ##### 8. Verify benchmark builds on your machine are running as expected
 - Go to [Apache Arrow CI Buildkite organization](https://buildkite.com/apache-arrow)